jermdavis/SearchIndexBuilder/README.md

   increasing amount after each error.
 The default value is five retries. e.g. `-r 10`
 * `-p` / `-pause` (Optional, integer) : If you want to lower the impact of the indexing process on your target server then you can use this parameter to add a pause between each item indexing request.
 The value is in milliseconds. e.g. `-p 250`
+* `-t` / `-timeout` (Optional, integer) : The default timeout for HTTP operations with Sitecore is 60 seconds.
+You can specify a longer timeout (in seconds) using this flag.

 You can stop the tool safely with `Ctrl-C`.
 It will finish its current operation, and then end.
-The current state (specifically what items are left to process, and what errors have been recorded - both transient and permenant) will be written to disk.
-The filenames will be in the form `errors-<date>-<time>-<config>.json` and `backup-<date>-<time>-<config>.json` and you can re-start the process later by passing the "backup" config file written here into the tool with `-c`.
+The current state (specifically what items are left to process, and what errors have been recorded - both transient and permenant) will be written to disk in the config file.
+The previous state of the config fill will be preserved in a backup file named with the format `backup-<date>-<time>-<config>.json` so that you can revert to this previous state if necessary.

-The error data is also saved to disk when the tool finishes normally - giving a record of items which caused problems.
+The updated config is also saved to disk when the tool finishes normally - giving a record of items which caused problems.

 ## Step 4: Removing the endpoint